Skip to main content

 3. Environment variable (ANTHROPIC_API_KEY) — Only used when no OAuth accounts were found at all.
 Creates a single api_key-type account.

-Account selection: fill-first with round-robin cursor
+Account selection: strategy-driven with fill-first default

 Expired accounts are pruned at startup via tokenStore.pruneExpired() (one-time).
 Accounts that are persisted as disabled (via tokenStore.isDisabled()) are skipped.
 Expired tokens with a refresh token get one refresh attempt at startup; on failure, the account is disabled until re-authentication.